Valuation Office Agency: Revaluations

 Rating system revaluations have taken place irregularly.
-The first was due in 1952 but was postponed until 1956 where unusually the residential rateable assessments were based on 1939 values.
-The next due in 1961 was postponed until 1963 due to difficulties in valuing houses and the 1973 revaluation took place five years after it was originally scheduled.
+The first was due in 1952 but was postponed until 1956, where, unusually, the residential rateable assessments were based on 1939 values.
+The next due in 1961 was postponed until 1963 due to difficulties in valuing houses, and the 1973 revaluation took place five years after it was originally scheduled.

 The next revaluation should have been in 1982 but was again postponed until 1990.
-This revaluation was purely for commercial property as domestic rating had been abolished.
-Since then there has been a five-yearly cycle of commercial revaluations, however, on 18 October 2012 the government introduced a new Growth and Structure Bill into the House of Commons which included measures to postpone the next business rates revaluation in England from 2015 to 2017.
-In the Spring Statement 2018 the Chancellor Philip Hammond announced a move to more frequent revaluations, which would now be held every three years, starting from the next revaluation in 2021.
+This revaluation was purely for commercial property, as domestic rating had been abolished.
+Since then there has been a five-yearly cycle of commercial revaluations; however, on 18 October 2012, the government introduced a new Growth and Structure Bill into the House of Commons which included measures to postpone the next business rates revaluation in England from 2015 to 2017.
+In the Spring Statement 2018, the Chancellor Philip Hammond announced a move to more frequent revaluations, which would now be held every three years, starting from the next revaluation in 2021.

 In 1993 domestic rating returned in the form of the Council Tax where a residential property's sale price, rather than its rental value, is the basis for assessment.
-It was intended to have a domestic revaluation in England in 2007 but following the domestic revaluation in Wales, where over a third of households saw a banding increase, it was decided to postpone the revaluation of England.
+It was intended to have a domestic revaluation in England in 2007, but following the domestic revaluation in Wales, where over a third of households saw a banding increase, it was decided to postpone the revaluation of England.
 The current government announced on 24 September 2010 there will be no revaluation of council tax bands in England during this parliament.
-In another announcement on 4 December 2010 the Department for Communities and Local Government said the revaluation of the Welsh Council Tax bands, pencilled in for 2015, would not now go ahead, and decisions over any future re-valuations should be taken in Cardiff Bay.
+In another announcement on 4 December 2010, the Department for Communities and Local Government said the revaluation of the Welsh Council Tax bands, pencilled in for 2015, would not now go ahead, and decisions over any future re-valuations should be taken in Cardiff Bay.

 The Rent Service

-The Rent Service (TRS) was a government agency providing a rental valuation service to local authorities in England supplying them with a range of valuations to assist them in settling claims for housing benefit from claimants living in privately rented housing.
+The Rent Service (TRS) was a government agency providing a rental valuation service to local authorities in England supplying them with a range of valuations to assist them in settling claims for housing benefits from claimants living in privately rented housing.
 Valuations were provided for landlords and tenants for fair rent registrations made under Section 70 of the Rent Act 1977 (amended by the Housing Act 1988) and assisting local authorities with housing renovation grant applications.

 The introduction of the new Local Housing Allowance for new claimants in April 2008 had a significant impact on the Rent Service.
 It was expected that by 2011 its workload would be approximately 75% lower than the level in 2007–8.
 The residual functions of The Rent Service were transferred from the Department for Work and Pensions to the Valuation Office Agency on 1 April 2009.